Understanding Doctor Visa Options

 Skilled Independent Visa (Subclass 189)

 The point-based skilled independent visa (subclass 189) caters to foreign workers possessing skills that various Australian states need.
-It makes it possible for skilled professionals to relocate to Australia and live here without needing the sponsorship of a family member or a government nomination from a state or territory.
+It makes it possible for skilled professionals to relocate to Australia and live here without needing the sponsorship of a family member, employer or a government nomination from a state or territory.

 Medical practitioners applying for this visa must satisfy certain requirements, including: